-The 865G/865GV/865PE/865P chipset is designed for systems based on the Pentium 4 processor with 512-KB L2 cache on 0.13 micron process in a 478-pin package and the Pentium 4 processor on 90 nm process.
-The 865G/865GV chipset GMCHs and 865PE chipset MCH support FSB frequencies of 400 MHz, 533 MHz, and 800 MHz (100 MHz, 133 MHz, and 200 MHz HCLK respectively) using a scaleable FSB VCC_CPU.
-The 865P chipset MCH supports FSB frequencies of 400 MHz and 533 MHz (100 MHz and 133 MHz HCLK, respectively) using a scaleable FSB VCC_CPU.
-The 865G/865GV/865PE/865P chipset (G)MCH support 32-bit host addressing and decodes up to 4 GB of the processor's memory address space.
-Host-initiated I/O cycles are decoded to AGP/PCI_B (865G/865PE/865P chipsets only), CSA, hub interface, or (G)MCH configuration space.
-Host-initiated memory cycles are decoded to AGP/PCI_B (865G/865PE/865P chipsets only), hub interface, or system memory.

-For the 865G/865PE/865P chipsets, all memory accesses from the host interface that hit the graphics aperture are translated using an AGP address translation table.
+The 848P chipset is designed for systems based on the Pentium 4 processor with 512-KB L2 cache on 0.13 micron process in a 478-pin package and the Pentium 4 processor on 90 nm process.
+The chipset supports FSB frequencies of 400 MHz, 533 MHz, and 800 MHz (100 MHz, 133 MHz, and 200 MHz HCLK, respectively) using a scaleable FSB VCC_CPU.
+The 848P chipset MCH supports 32-bit host addressing and decodes up to 4 GB of the processor's memory address space.
+Host-initiated I/O cycles are decoded to AGP/PCI_B, CSA, hub interface, or MCH configuration space.
+Host-initiated memory cycles are decoded to AGP/PCI_B, hub interface, or system memory.
+All memory accesses from the host interface that hit the graphics aperture are translated using an AGP address translation table.
 AGP/PCI_B device accesses to non-cacheable system memory are not snooped on the host bus.
 Memory accesses initiated from AGP/PCI_B using PCI semantics and from the hub interface to system memory will be snooped on the host bus.